GIVE $20 , GET $20

 As always, we can't stress the importance of prioritizing your wellness and mindfulness enough.
 While it might be tempting to put this on the back burner due to all of the obligations this month, it's crucial that you don't sacrifice self-care during this hyper stressful time.

 Be sure to listen to your body and don't over do it (reference "just say no" above).

 Journaling, meditating, reading, even just NAPPING, are all great ways to check back in with yourself.

 You may also want to treat those precious locks to a mini spa moment with our UltraRepair Reconstructing Masque - a must-have for combating all those potential winter hair woes!

 Happy Holiday, EVOLVhers.
-Remember - we see you, we're here to support you beyond just your haircare, and we sincerely hope that you'll find these and our other tips helpful in even some small way!
+Remember - we're here to support you beyond just your haircare, and we sincerely hope that you'll find these and our other tips helpful in even some small way!